 A better name for the infusion of herbs or flowers that is called herbal tea is tisane.
 Many different types of herbs and plants have been used for thousands of years for their medicinal properties, and tisanes today are often used in the same way to remedy, revive or relax.
 However many people drink them simply because they like the taste or as an alternative to caffeine-rich tea or coffee.

 In the UK, herbal teas sold in shops are treated as a foodstuff not as a drug i.e. they need to be safe for consumption but the alleged benefits do not need to be medically proven.

 - If you are on prescribed medication, check with your doctor before using any herbal teas.
 Also be wary if you are pregnant!

-Alternatively you can buy teabags in supermarkets, health food stores and some chemists.
+- Alternatively you can buy teabags in supermarkets, health food stores and some chemists.
 But that’s not as much fun!

 Herbal teas are usually drunk without milk but you may like to add a little honey or sugar to taste.

 Popular Types of Herbal Tea

 Not sure what types of herbal tea you might prefer?
 Here’s a list of the most popular varieties for you to consider for your next infusion adventure!